MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/cbasewindow-m-showstagemessage.md

 ---
 # <a name="cbasewindowm_showstagemessage-member"></a>CBaseWindow::m \_ ShowStageMessage-Member

-Private Nachricht, die das Fenster in den Vordergrund versetzt.
+Private Nachricht, die das Fenster in den Vordergrund bringt.

 ## <a name="syntax"></a>Syntax